-Switch off the 30-amp main breakers located in the 120-volt AC load center (breaker panel) before you insert or remove the 30-amp power plug.
+Switch off the 50-amp main breakers located in the 120-volt AC load center (breaker panel) before you insert or remove the 50-amp power plug.
 Be sure to insert or remove the plug straight into or out of the receptacle.
-The neutral and both 120-volt pins should make contact at the same time to avoid excessive voltage on one leg of the circuit that could damage 120-volt appliances.
+The shore cord power plug should make a snug connection to the shore cord receptacle to avoid over-heating.